 An expert in the (not so rare) condition known as trichotillomania and and body-focused repetitive behavior (wha??), Jennifer is one of the few clinicians in the state who can effectively address these difficult diagnoses.

 Jennifer received mindfulness training from the Institute of Mindfulness and Psychotherapy and incorporates the mindfulness practices of compassion and loving kindness in her life and work.
 Using these philosophies and practices, she addresses the issues of anxiety, depression, body-focussed repetitive behavior, trichotillomania, grief, loneliness, fear, shame, stuckness and overall life challenges.
 Not only is Jennifer LIPSY-trained, she is also the Executive Director (it’s a big deal) at the LISPY school for psychotherapeutic yoga.

 Jennifer believes in helping clients learn self compassion, self acceptance, and self awareness and to assist them in finding their own understanding of their internal emotional state.
 In this way, clients are free to determine their own path with a clear view of their deeply held and sacred intuition.
 In addition, Jennifer utilizes the Enneagram personality profile to assist clients in better understanding themselves and their loved ones.

 If you want to learn what mindfulness really is and experience what it could mean in your life, you may want to consider one of Jennifer’s groups.
 Reoccurring and drop-in mindfulness groups are availble – just shoot Jennifer an email at email@example.com if you’re interested.
 Jennifer also offers individual counseling where she teaches these concepts to her clients.

-Jennifer has three wonderful daughters, who she claims have kept her humble and forced her to practice the things she preaches.
-She is still a nature lover, does the standing on your elbow thing in yoga, and is keen on learning how to two step.
+Jennifer has three wonderful daughters, who she says have kept her humble and forced her to practice the things she preaches.
+She is still a nature lover, does that standing on your elbows thing in yoga, and is keen on learning how to two step.